ivankrato/raspberry-pi-cdplayer/README.md

 echo 'max_usb_current=1 >> '/boot/config.txt'
 ```

-2) Set your default sound card (skip if you don't use external sound card)
+2) If needed, set your default sound card.
+This step was not necessarry with the JustBoom DAC hat, but may be needed with others.

 Create file ~/.asoundrc with this content.
 The card number is 1 in case of external USB sound card
 ```